By leveraging the support of our great brands to positively impact

-, Senior Vice President, External Affairs and Corporate Responsibility - Americas
+, Senior Vice President, External Affairs and Corporate Responsibility, Bacardi

 philanthropy began with our founder, Don Facundo